 This dedication to his core message gives his feed a consistent focus that fans can connect with.
 It also tells the world what he’s about, giving him a chance to do good.

-DiCaprio isn’t the only one doing this (though his single-minded focus is fairly unique).
-In amongst an astonishing array of bright colors, bold fashion choices, and not-so-subtle drug references, Mylie Cyrus often shares on Instagram about the causes that interest her.
-Like DiCaprio, she uses her captions as a call to arms for followers to learn more and take action.
+DiCaprio isn’t the only one doing this.
+His single-minded focus is similar to Emma Watson’s commitment to gender equality, as she often shares posts on her talks and appearances.
+Like DiCaprio, Watson uses captions as a call to arms for followers to learn more and take action.

-While companies don’t necessarily need to transform their feeds into an Insta RSS of issues, it can be beneficial to declare public support for causes about which the brand feels strongly.
+While companies don’t necessarily need to transform their feeds into a list of social justice issues, it can be beneficial to declare public support for causes about which the brand feels strongly.
 For example, Hootsuite is a B Corporation.
 B Corps use business as a force for good to solve social and environmental issues.

 8. They shoot for a consistent look and feel

-Celebs are excellent at curating aesthetically-pleasing feeds.
-Whether they’re filled with vibrant colors, muted tones, or black and white, celeb’s feeds are typically identifiable by a distinctive look and feel.
+Celebrities are excellent at creating aesthetically-pleasing feeds.
+Whether they’re filled with vibrant colors, muted tones, or black and white, celeb feeds are typically identifiable by a distinctive look and feel.

 Kourtney Kardashian has mastered the art of the #triplegram—a series of three related photos posted to Instagram consecutively (something that any pre-Instagram photographer would identify as a triptych).

-On the other hand, her sister Kim Kardashian is all about creating consistency through the look and feel of her feed overall.
-Kim’s photos typically have a matte-finish look with muted tones reminiscent of film photography.
-Wherever you land in her feed, it’s clear whose photos you’re looking at.
+On the other hand, Joe Keery is all about creating consistency through the look and feel of his overall feed.
+Joe’s photos typically have a matte-finish look with muted tones reminiscent of film photography.
+Wherever you land in his feed, it’s clear whose photos you’re looking at.

 9. They talk up their friends